Infineon/optiga-tpm-explorer/Setup Guide.md

 This optional step will guide you on how to set up a VNC connection from your RPI to your computer.
 This step requires a flashed MicroSD with the TPM Explorer image in an RPI3 and VNC Viewer installed on your computer.

-Start-up the RaspberryPi with HDMI cable to monitor and start the terminal.
+Start-up the Raspberry Pi with HDMI cable to monitor and start the terminal.

 | ![](/images/Setup/terminal.png) |
 | ------------------------------- |